• Facebook

 The desserts were serious: adult dark chocolate mousse pre-dessert, then a selection of hoops and puddles and crumbles and quenelles.
 We drank a local golden wine whose vines we had been admiring all day; dark khaki vines spurting from the sooty mineral earth, Quintodecimo.

 You may note that I’m saying ‘we’.
 I came to Naples for a wedding, so my entire family were with me: mum, dad, brother, sister-in-law, daughter and son-in-law, nephews and nieces.
-But I was also doing, not exactly a press trip, more of a research trip on the side.
-It was the height of unprofessionalism, but I bundled a whole bunch of relatives into the car with me.
+I was also doing, not exactly a press trip, more of a research trip on the side.
+Although it was the height of unprofessionalism, I bundled a whole bunch of relatives into the car with me.
 My pregnant daughter sat in the front while we were sitting on each other’s knees.
 The driver texted madly as we drove, weaving in and out of lanes.
 His car was so heavy that a piece underneath broke off when we drove up to a castle.
 Italian driving is even more wild than French driving, but you don’t get the feeling they want to kill you like the French do.
-It’s more cheeky and creative than aggressive.
+It’s cheeky and creative than aggressive.

 Possibly the best meal in terms of my kind of food was my lunch at Fuocolento Bistro in the Piazza di Martiri.
 I arrived just after midday, absolutely dripping, with bleeding toes, after a walk through town in 39ºC heat.
 The self-flogging pilgrimages I do for food.
 But it was worth it.